net-vinothkumar/awskinesisdemo/README.md

 c.
 It can continuously capture gigabytes of data per second from hundreds of thousands of sources such as website clickstreams, database event streams, financial transactions, social media feeds, IT logs, and location-tracking events.
 d.
 It reads the data in records.\
 e.
 It can scale up and down so that we don't loose the incoming data.\
-f.Multiple consumer can consume the same data concurrently.
+f.
+Multiple consumer can consume the same data concurrently.

 # How its helpful ?
 The data collected by AWS Kinesis Data Stream is available in milliseconds to enable real-time analytics use cases such as real-time dashboards, real-time anomaly detection, dynamic pricing.